hardwario/chester-sdk/README.md

 The CHESTER SDK targets only nRF52840 SoC (Nordic Semiconductor).
 It has no relation to the onboard LTE module, nor LoRaWAN module.

-HARDWARIO provides full support and training materials for CHESTER SDK.
-The repository is available solely to HARDWARIO partners.
-It is forbidden to redistribute source codes of this repository without prior written agreement.

 ## Requirements

 These are the basic prerequisites to work with the CHESTER SDK: